• Courses

 Twitter Conversion Tracking: Final Words

-Twitter conversion tracking is pretty similar to Google Ads conversion tracking in Google Tag Manager.
+Twitter conversion tracking is similar to Google Ads conversion tracking in Google Tag Manager.
 First, you need to decide which website interactions are important to you.
-Then set those events within GTM as triggers (e.g. “Visited Thank You Page”) and link them to Twitter Universal Website Tags.
+Then, set those events within GTM as triggers (e.g., “Visited Thank You Page”) and link them to Twitter Base Tag.

-Remember: for every important interaction you need to create a distinct Twitter tag in Google Tag Manager.
+Remember: for every important interaction, you must create a distinct Twitter tag in Google Tag Manager.

-Twitter conversion tracking enables you to measure your ad campaigns and see which ones drive more signups or sales.
+Twitter conversion tracking lets you measure your ad campaigns and see which ones drive more signups or sales.

-Also, keep in mind that the data will not appear in real time.
+Also, remember that the data will not appear in real-time.
 Be patient.

 Julius Fedorovicius